michjans/routegen/README.md

 AppImage deployment using linuxdeployqt is no longer being maintained.
 A new method for deploying linux apps for multiple distributions could be Flatpak (https://flatpak.org/), but have to dive into this.

+#### macOS
+Very similar to Linux but some small differences, especially related to deployment, because macOS deployment comes out of the box by Qt by using the default app format for macOS.
+So, no need for using the InstallerFramework.

+- cd to the the directory where you unzipped or cloned the source code (e.g. cd routegen)
+- mkdir Release
+- cd Release

+Support with support for Apple processors, i.e arm64.
+- cmake ../src \
+  -DCMAKE_OSX_ARCHITECTURES=arm64 \
+  -DCMAKE_BUILD_TYPE=Release

+NOTE: Intel (x86_64) can also be supported by passing: -DCMAKE_OSX_ARCHITECTURES="x86_64;arm64"

+Builds release version of routegen executable locally in ./routegen.app/Contents/MacOS/routegen
+- make

+##### Deployment
+TODO

 ## Managing the translations
 Some information regarding translation of Route Generator (up to now only, DE, EN, NL, IT, ES, FR supported)